 Take a look at your boarding pass.
-You want to know where you need to be and how to get there – your boarding pass should quickly and simply communicate your next steps.
+It should quickly and simply communicate your next steps.
 The problem is, it doesn't.
-What you're looking at is a collection of strangely ordered acronyms, oddly formatted times and numbers and sequences that demand significant attention to decipher.
+Instead, you're looking at a collection of strangely ordered acronyms, oddly formatted times and sequences that demand significant attention to decipher.

 At over 80 hours in the air, I stopped accepting the pieces of paper I was being given and started asking questions.